 We are participating in Mobilise Metacognition project to run alongside Maths Mastery training for all staff.
 Improve the quality of social and emotional (SEL) learning.
-SEL approaches will be Additional support for children will be provided from ELSA trained teaching assistants for social, emotional and mental health issues.
-5 embedded into routine educational practices and supported by professional development and training for Additional support for parents for behaviour, emotional or attendance issues. staff. https://educationendowmentfoundation. org.uk/education-evidence/teaching- learning-toolkit/social-and-emotional- learning
+SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
+Additional support for children will be provided from ELSA trained teaching assistants for social, emotional and mental health issues.
+Additional support for parents for behaviour, emotional or attendance issues. https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/social-and-emotional-learning 5